niki-lei/Autoencoder-Assist-An-Efficient-Profiling-Attack-on-High-dimensional-Datasets/README.md

 ## Datasets

 The trace sets used in this article are generated from ASCAD:[https://github.com/ANSSI-FR/ASCAD](https://github.com/ANSSI-FR/ASCAD), which include synchronized datasets and desynchronized datasets.
 Each dataset composed of L=3000 samples.
+We mainly grid-search autoencoder and attack models on S-box 3.
+Grneralization experiments are done on other 15 S-boxes as well.

+(1) S-box 3:
 * Synchronized dataset:

 $N_D = 0$, interval $(44400,47400)$.

 * Desynchronized dataset:

-(1) $N_D = 50$ with a random delay of 50 samples.
+1) $N_D = 50$ with a random delay of 50 samples.

-(2) $N_D = 100$ with a random delay of 100 samples.
+2) $N_D = 100$ with a random delay of 100 samples.

+(2) Other S-boxes:

 ## Scripts